NASAPsyche/irondb/README.md

 	- Front-end functionality written in JQuery found in the public/javascripts folder.
 	- public/images folder used to store static images used by the site.
 	- public/temp folder used to temporarily store pdf uploads while the data is being entered. (pdf deleted upon complete approval of the submission.)
-- Naming convention to name route, template, stylesheet, and public javascripts for a single page a similar, if not same, name.
+- Naming convention to name route, template, stylesheet, and public javascripts for a single page: similar, if not same, name.

-### **Controller**: Coordinates all request and handling of data.
+### **Controller**: Coordinates all requests and handling of data.
 #### Components:
 - **db:** Database access layer, defines connection to postgres database using [node-postgres](node-postgres.com) and stores several of the core database transaction logic.
     - **index.js** Instantiates the connection pool and exposes node-postgres query functions.
 Pool exported for direct client usage when executing database calls as transaction [see here](https://node-postgres.com/features/transactions) for example.